interexchange/heroku-buildpack-ruby-interexchange/README.md

-# Heroku buildpack: Ruby: tpope edition
+# Heroku buildpack: Ruby: InterExchange edition

 This is my fork of the [official Heroku Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby).
 Use it when